Syrius-79/bare-metal-mind/index.md

 They were never under control.

-This repository documents what happens when you apply structure, constraint and pressure to local language models.
+This repository documents what happens when structure, constraint, and pressure are applied to local language models.

 On real hardware.
 Under real limits.